nnop55/Optio-users-dashboard/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##About site

+This is simple dashboard site where you can see users, use paginator, sort table by email, first name, last name or status, also you can search users.
+When you do one of these router link get updated and you can share link other people.
+If you reload page data will stay in the same condition as it was before the reload.
+Also you can add/update or delete user.